Wesley16838/frontend_interview/Behavior_Question/Behavior.md

 ### What is the most important characteristic for software engineer?

 - Collaboration skills: As a Software Engineer, I not only just sit in front of the desk but also need to communicate with co-work from different disciplines includes firmware, Backend, and UI.
 For example, I am responsible for developing gaming Keyboard Interface and front-end features.
-I need to discussed and defined the request body stucture with the backend developer and talk more about behavior of the elements with UI designer to clarity all the controversial parts.
+I need to discussed with the backend developer and UI designer.
 To minimize the gap between of them and make sure we speak same language, I always take time on analyzing the structure of server API and learning UI/UX concept to improve efficiency of communication.
 After all,A good collaboration could maximize the benefit for company
 - Curiosity and eagerness: As a Software Engineer, if I stop learning, I stop growing.
-As technology advanced, there are new tools to choose from and we should keep updating knowledge in our brain.
+There are more and more tools show up and we should keep updating knowledge in our brain.
 The skills we used may not suitable for the new app.
 For example, I learned JavaScript before and use plain JavaScript to develop the whole UI page.
-However, I would like to optimize the performance of the app and improve the process of development, after I read latest technical article, I found that using React could not only break UI into reusable components, but the Virtual DOM which is a programming concept could also avoid unnecessary reflowing and repainting!
-Curiosity and eagerness play important role to make me a better software engineer!
+However, after I read latest technical article, I found that using React could not only break UI into reusable components, but the Virtual DOM could also avoid unnecessary reflowing and repainting!
+That's why I started to learn React.js
+- Collaboration skills & Curiosity and eagerness
   **[⬆ Back to Top](#question)**

 ## Which thing is the most important to consider when I design/develop Interface?